andreialionte/EHotel/README.md

 Preview : https://main--heartfelt-bunny-5f0900.netlify.app/

 A modern and user-friendly hotel booking application designed to make your travel experience extraordinary.
-Whether you're a solo adventurer, a couple seeking a romantic getaway, or a family looking for a comfortable retreat, ElegantStay offers a range of luxurious and well-equipped rooms to cater to your every need.
+Whether you're a solo adventurer, a couple seeking a romantic getaway, or a family looking for a comfortable retreat, offers a range of luxurious and well-equipped rooms to cater to your every need.